neuefische/wd-flipped-classroom-curriculum/sessions/js-functions/README.md

 - the function keyword
 - the function name
-- the function body (Javascript statements / Javascript code)
+- the function body (JavaScript statements / JavaScript code)

-Explain that you can write any Javascript statement in a function body (e.g. declaring variables):
+Explain that you can write any JavaScript statement in a function body (e.g. declaring variables):

 ```js
 function printPersonalData() {